Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Modelling Framework: Coalitional Analysis for the SCTEP Problem

 The second objective is the minimisation of the total expected system cost:

-This objective comprises the cost of generation (given by function $c^{\text{gen}}$), penalties associated with load curtailment and RES power curtailment, $c^\text{curt}_n$, $c^\text{curt}_R$, cost of flexible power production, $c^{\text{flex}}_{n,f}$, and investments in line reinforcement and flexibility providers (with levelised costs $c_{nm}^\text{inv}$ and $c_f^\text{inv}$).
+This objective comprises the cost of generation (given by function $c^{\text{gen}}$), penalties associated with load curtailment and RES power curtailment, $c^\text{curt}_b$, $c^\text{curt}_R$, cost of flexible power production, $c^{\text{flex}}_{b,f}$, and investments in line reinforcement and flexibility providers (with levelised costs $c_{bm}^\text{inv}$ and $c_f^\text{inv}$).
 The probability of occurrence of scenario $s$ for state $k$ is given by $\pi_{s}^k$.
 In the simulations presented in this work, for simplicity reasons, all scenarios and contingencies are assumed equiprobable.
 The probability of a contingency state is assumed to be 0.05 while the normal state has a probability of 0.95.
+In real-world applications, a more accurate estimation of probabilities for each contingency might be required \cite{ContingencyProbability2006}.

+Note that the introduced AC SCOPF model \eqref{ACSCOPF: p_nm}-\eqref{ACSCOPF: curt limit} with objective functions \eqref{Objective: LC}, \eqref{Objective: total cost} is an instance of nonlinear programming (NLP).
+Specifically, the planning problem is formulated as a quadratically constrained programming (QCP) problem, which is generally nonlinear and nonconvex.
+Yet, due to the omission of investment binary variables, the formulated problem is continuous.
+Therefore, it can be solved with software for nonlinear continuous systems, e.g., Ipopt solver.